Herschel graph

 In graph theory, a branch of mathematics, the Herschel graph is a bipartite undirected graph with 11 vertices and 18 edges.
 It is a polyhedral graph (the graph of a convex polyhedron), and is the smallest polyhedral graph that does not have a Hamiltonian cycle, a cycle passing through all its vertices.
+The polyhedron whose vertices and edges form this graph is sometimes called the Herschel enneahedron; it is an enneahedron because it has nine faces.

-It is named after British astronomer Alexander Stewart Herschel, because of Herschel's studies of Hamiltonian cycles in polyhedral graphs (but not of this graph).
+Both the graph and the polyhedron are named after British astronomer Alexander Stewart Herschel, because of Herschel's studies of Hamiltonian cycles in polyhedral graphs (but not of this graph).

 Definition and properties

-The Herschel graph has three vertices of degree four and eight vertices of degree three.
-Each of the three pairs of degree-four vertices forms a cycle of four vertices, in which they alternate with two of the degree-three vertices.
-Each of the two remaining degree-three vertices is adjacent to a degree-three vertex from each of these three cycles.
+The Herschel graph has three vertices of degree four (the three blue vertices aligned vertically in the center of the illustration) and eight vertices of degree three.
+Each two distinct degree-four vertices share two degree-three neighbors, forming a four-vertex cycle with these shared neighbors.
+There are three of these cycles, passing through six of the eight degree-three vertices (red in the illustration).
+Two more degree-three vertices (blue) do not participate in these four-vertex cycles; instead, each is adjacent to three of the six red vertices.

-The Herschel graph is a polyhedral graph; this means that it is a planar graph, one that can be drawn in the plane with none of its edges crossing, and also 3-vertex-connected: the removal of any two of its vertices leaves a connected subgraph.
-It is a bipartite graph: its vertices can be separated into two subsets of five and six vertices respectively, such that every edge has an endpoint in each subset (the red and blue subsets in the picture).
+The Herschel graph is a polyhedral graph; this means that it is a planar graph, one that can be drawn in the plane with none of its edges crossing, and that it is 3-vertex-connected: the removal of any two of its vertices leaves a connected subgraph.
+It is a bipartite graph: when it is colored with five blue and six red vertices, as illustrated, each edge has one red endpoint and one blue endpoint.

 It has order-6 dihedral symmetry, for a total of 12 members of its automorphism group.
 The degree-four vertices can be permuted arbitrarily, giving six permutations, and in addition, for each permutation of the degree-four vertices, there is a symmetry that keeps these vertices fixed and exchanges pairs of degree-three vertices.

 Polyhedron

-The Herschel graph is planar and 3-vertex-connected, so it follows by Steinitz's theorem that it is a polyhedral graph: there exists a convex polyhedron (an enneahedron) having the Herschel graph as its skeleton.
-This polyhedron has nine quadrilaterals for faces.
-If these are chosen so that the polyhedron has all of the same symmetries as the underlying graph, three of the faces will be rhombi or squares, and the other six will be kites.
+By Steinitz's theorem, every graph that is planar and 3-vertex-connected is the skeleton of some convex polyhedron.
+Because the Herschel graph has these properties, it can be represented in this way by a convex enneahedron, a polyhedron whose faces are nine quadrilaterals.
+This can be designed so that each graph automorphism corresponds to a symmetry of the polyhedron, in which case three of the faces will be rhombi or squares, and the other six will be kites.